7und3dpy/7und3dpy.github.io/docs/1darraysinc/index.md

 # 1D Arrays in C

-This article shows the concept of Pointer and how it works P1.
+This article shows the concept of Pointer and how it works.

 <!--more-->